 This is the point in Google's product cycle where the leaks start falling like rain.
 Earlier today a Korean site named UnderKG (in case you couldn't tell through the obnoxious watermarks and bloom) posted photos of what appears to be the retail packaging of the LG Nexus 5.
 The boxes depart a little from the design of the previous Nexus devices, but still follow the basic pattern.

 What's more interesting is that the device itself seems to be a white variant that we haven't seen before.
-All the various leaks from Google, LG and others point to a color scheme of black or dark grey soft-touch plastic, very much like the Nexus 7 2013.
 Read More

 Andy Rubin, you coy devil.
 I suppose we could ignore those rumors about Google retail stores if you ask nicely and bat your eyes at us.
 That's what the head of Android would like us to do, anyway, as he spoke at Mobile World Congress stating that "Google has no plans [for a retail store] and we have nothing to announce."

 Why not, though?
 This sure sounds like a good idea to a lot of us in the Android fan world.
-Well, according to Rubin, people are able to make decisions about which phone they'd like to buy without actually seeing the hardware.
 Read More

 We've only got about a month left before Ouya units start landing in the hands of backers and a few months before the full-blown retail launch.
 A retail launch that we now learn will include GameStop, Best Buy, Target, Amazon, and an undisclosed number of other sellers.
 Yes, including brick-and-mortar stores.
 Things are starting to look pretty good for the little console that could.